hughesadam87/scikit-spectra/README.rst

 Coming Soon
 ===========
-   - Plotly streaming API support
-   -
+   - Correlation Analysis Tutorial
-   -
+   - Stacked Spectra Tutorial

 Have a feature request, or want to report a bug?
 Please fill out a github issue_ with the appropriate label.